STACK Documentation

 - Each input when testing the item.

-- Question variables are not available to inputs when a student is validating their answer, unless special ``context variables'' are defined.
+- Question variables are not available to inputs when a student is validating their answer, unless special ``context variables'' are defined in a preamble.

 If the following commands appear within the question variables they will be available in every part of the question, in particular these commands will affect how students' input is validated.
 This enables teachers to affect the display of the student's answer validation, and add assumptions to PRTs.